Travel.State.Gov > International Travel > Country Information > Qatar International Travel Information

-Tourist visas: When traveling on a U.S. passport, the Government of Qatar does not require prior visa arrangements and travelers my obtain a free visa waiver upon arrival.
-The waiver is valid for 30 days from the date of issuance and entitles the holder to spend up to 30 days in Qatar, or multiple entries during the 30-day validity.
-Passports must have a minimum validity of six months.
-More information can be found on the Government of Qatar website.
+Tourist visas: When traveling on a U.S. tourist passport, travelers may obtain a free visa upon arrival, if they have six-months validity in their passport and a return or onward ticket.
+The visa is valid for 30 days from the date of issuance and entitles the holder to spend up to 30 days in Qatar, or multiple entries during the 30-day validity.
+It may be extended for a further 30 days.
+See the Government of Qatar’s website for visa information.

 Qatar does not recognize dual nationality.
 If you hold Qatari citizenship, Qatari law requires that you enter and exit on your Qatari passport.
 Qatari authorities may confiscate your U.S. passport if you hold Qatari/U.S. dual nationality.
 Should this happen, contact the U.S. Embassy.
 The seizure does not constitute loss of U.S. citizenship.

-Areas to avoid:
+Areas to Avoid:

-The crime rate in Qatar is generally low.
-Incidents of violence and petty theft are rare, but on the rise.
+Crime: The crime rate in Qatar is generally low.
+Incidents of violence and petty theft are rare but do occur.
 There is a large police presence throughout the country.

 Always carry a copy of your passport for proof of identity, or authorities may detain you for questioning.